whyrusleeping/gx/README.md

 $ gx publish
 ```

-This will output a 'package-hash' which is unique to the exact content of your
+This will output a 'package-hash' unique to the content of the
 package at the time of publishing.
-If someone were to download your package and
+If someone downloads the package and
-republish it, it would produce the *exact* same hash.
+republishes it, it would produce the *exact* same hash.

 ### package.json